USS War Hawk

-USS War Hawk (AP-168) was a La Salle-class transport ship of the United States Navy, built at the Moore Dry Dock Company in Oakland, California in 1942.
+USS War Hawk (AP-168) was a La Salle-class transport and troopship of the United States Navy, built at the Moore Dry Dock Company in Oakland, California in 1942.
 The La Salle-class transport had a displacement of almost 14,000 tons and were designed to ferry troops and supplies to and from the war zone during World War II.

 War Hawk carried eight LCVP (Higgins Boat) type landing craft used to move troops and four LCMs used to move heavy equipment to and from the shore.

 Service history

 Her keel was laid down on 24 December 1942.
 The hull was completed in a little over three months and was launched on 3 April 1943 under the command of Commander S. H. Thompson.
 After launch, War Hawk was fitted out and acquired by the United States Navy on 9 March 1944.
 She was commissioned on the same day and designated AP-168.